pinnacleapi/pinnacleapi-documentation/FairUsePolicy.md

 ### Fair usage

-Fair usage
 The API is provided to clients on a case-by-case basis.
-The API usage must be proportionate to client use case as determined by Pinnacle.
 Unless explicitly agreed in writing by Pinnacle, the commercial usage of the API will lead to the permanent suspension of your access.

 You will not attempt, nor encourage others to: